The Bowery Hotel

-Rooms: The Bowery was one of the first to offer guestrooms with hard wood floors, and the floors still looked good in the queen-bed room I saw recently.
-Queens are small – the one I saw was long and narrow, dependent upon a mirror to amplify its size.
+Rooms: The Bowery was one of the first to offer guest rooms with hard wood floors, and the floors still looked good in the queen-bed room we saw recently.
+Queens are small – the one we saw was long and narrow, dependent upon a mirror to amplify its size.
 But the bed – straight out of the 19th-century with a wood headboard, platform and, most enticingly, legs – is a showpiece, even if it gobbles up most of the space.
-(I love the red-trimmed bed linens.)
 A ceiling fan keeps the air humming.
 And a pale oriental rug warms things up visually.

 A smart choice is to spring for a corner king.
 These rooms come with two enormous paned windows, a gorgeous nod to downtown New York’s industrial loft days.

 Food and drink: Breakfast, lunch and dinner are served at Gemma Trattoria, a lux-comfy Northern Italian restaurant that’s a visual continuation of the Bowery lobby even if it has a different designer (credit goes to Taavo Somer, the eye behind Freeman’s, the taxidermy bedecked, comfort-food eatery down the street).
 Summertime guests pack the sidewalk café, leaving the sprawling dining area, artfully broken into small areas, more relaxed than in colder months.
-I lunched on a flavorful spaghetti vongole with cockles, arugula and pancetta ($14).
-“The clams are cut up,” the server warned when I ordered.
-I didn’t care a bit, but apparently some do.
+We lunched on a flavorful spaghetti vongole with cockles, arugula and pancetta.
+“The clams are cut up,” the server warned when we ordered.
+We didn’t care a bit, but apparently some do.

 Surroundings: Now that the bad old skid-row Bowery of black-and-white 1930s movies is gone – along with the punk CBJB’s Bowery of the 70s – the area can feel oddly sterile.
 High-rise condos are nearby, along with Whole Foods.
 But so are cool restaurants, bars and shops – the kind that got booted out of SoHo when rents skyrocketed.
 And the New Museum of Contemorary Art is steps away.
 The hotel is out-of-the way if you’re seeking midtown.
 But it’s well located if your destination is downtown Manhattan (Nolita, SoHo, Greenwich Village, the Financial District) or Brooklyn.
 The subway station is several blocks away, but bus stops are nearby.
-Taxis are reasonably plentiful, and there’s always Uber..
+And there’s always Uber — and taxis.

-Keep in mind: Service veers from soliticious to snooty.
+Keep in mind: Service veers from solicitous to snooty.